How to estimate the age of an old singing bowl from the Himalayas

 One of the best ways to date a singing bowl, or at least verify that it is very likely over 100 years old is through the sound.
 There are no new singing bowls on the market with the richness of good quality old singing bowls.
 The superior sound of antique singing bowls may have to do with metal composition, manufacturing methods or some changes that take place in singing bowls over the course of time.

-Another characteristic of older singing bowls is metal composition.
+The mixture of metals in brass singing bowls is primarily copper and tin which are combined with a wide range of trace metals.
+There was no exact formula or even a general list of metals.
+Each maker had his own source of raw materials and his preferred methods.
 In the past many of the bowls were made by individuals in their homes.
 Often they did not have the means to properly smelt metals by virtue of being unable to provide sufficient heat for a long enough period of time.
 The result is still a strong metal but one with concentrations of some elements such as copper.
-Singing bowls I describe as having bloom or intrusions evidence this characteristic.
+Singing bowls described as having bloom or intrusions evidence this characteristic.

 It is the judgment of other experts that the types of singing bowls you see on this website are between 80 and 800 years old with the vast majority dating from the 16th to 19th centuries.
 Believe me, I’d love to assign a date to each of the singing bowls but I have not been able to find an objective source with sufficient specificity to do so with confidence.